 Meanwhile, I'd been reading about the Sustainable Development Goals (SDGs) and the emphasis on the interconnectedness of the goals.

 Instead of arguing about environmental concerns versus social needs and jobs, creative solutions can address multiple goals with one action.
-There's nothing new in this – kill two birds with one stone – but there's probably a new buzzword for it.
+There's nothing new in this – kill multiple birds with one stone – but there's probably a new buzzword for it.
 And for me, a lifetime in small business means the idea of extracting multiple benefits out of actions and assets is second nature.